pharo-contributions/taskit/README.md

 As we stated before, the messages #schedule and #future will schedule a task implicitly in a *default* task runner.
 To be more precise, it is not a default task runner but the **current task runner** that is used.
 In other words, task scheduling is context sensitive: if a task A is beign executed by a task runner R, new tasks scheduled by A are implicitly scheduled R. The only exception to this is when there is no such task runner, i.e., when the task is scheduled from, for example, a workspace.
 In that case a default task runner is chosen for scheduling.

-> Note: In the current version of taskit (0.2) the default task runner is the global worker pool that can be explicitly accessed evaluating the following expression `TKTWorkerPool global`.
+> Note: In the current version of taskit (0.2) the default task runner is the global worker pool that can be explicitly accessed evaluating the following expression `TKTConfiguration runner`.

 Something similar happens with callbacks.
 Before we said that callbacks are eventually and concurrently executed.
 This happens because callbacks are scheduled as normal tasks after a task's execution.
 This scheduling follows the rules from above: callbacks will be scheduled in the task runner where it's task was executed.